19 People Who Won Oscars For Their First Movie

 12. Tatum O'Neal

-Best Supporting Actress tends to be awarded to up-and-coming stars.
-At 10 years old, Tatum O'Neal was the youngest winner in history, beating out her 31-year-old co-star Madeline Kahn.
-She was nine when she starred alongside her father Ryan O'Neal in 1973's Paper Moon.
+At 10 years old, Tatum O'Neal was the youngest winner in history, beating out her 31-year-old co-star Madeline Kahn for the Best Supporting Actress award.
+She was 9 when she starred alongside her father Ryan O'Neal in 1973's Paper Moon.

 13. Marlee Matlin